Hazleshine/BlockCred-Decentralized-Credential-Verification-Using-Blockchain-Technology/BlockCred Decentralized Credential Verification Using Blockchain Technology/README.md

-# CertiChain: A Blockchain-Based Digital Certificate Authentication System
+# BlockCred: Decentralized Credential Verification Using Blockchain Technology

 ## 📄 Overview

-**CertiChain** is a decentralized application designed to authenticate academic certificates using blockchain technology.
-By leveraging the immutable nature of blockchain, CertiChain ensures that issued certificates are tamper-proof and easily verifiable by employers, institutions, and other stakeholders.
+**BlockCred** is a decentralized application designed to authenticate academic certificates using blockchain technology.
+By leveraging the immutable nature of blockchain, BlockCred ensures that issued certificates are tamper-proof and easily verifiable by employers, institutions, and other stakeholders.

 ## Table of Contents